המוקד להגנת הפרט

 - ציר זמן

-The “seam zone” is defined on the map as an area located on both sides of the Green Line.
-The plan purports to prevent entry of Palestinians from the West Bank to Israel, and to “implement in the area a ‘regime’ that would enable effective action to prevent, obstruct, and undermine infiltration, prevent illegal presence in Israel, and protect the Israeli interest in the long term”.
+The Seam Zone project purports to prevent Palestinian infiltration from the West Bank into Israel and to establish in this area a “regime that will enable effective action to prevent, subvert and intercept infiltration, prevent illegal presence in Israel, and protect the Israeli interest in the long run”.
+At this stage, the Seam Zone is defined as an area located on both sides of the Green Line.

 2001